brutella/hkcam/README.md

 3. add your WiFi credentials so that the Raspberry Pi can connect you WiFi

-- create a new text file at `/Volumes/boot/wpa_supplicant.conf` with the followig content
+- create a new text file at `/Volumes/boot/wpa_supplicant.conf` with the following content
 ```sh
 ctrl_interface=DIR=/var/run/wpa_supplicant GROUP=netdev
 update_config=1